egeste/oraculum/examples/gh-pages/markdown/factoryjs-composition.md

     <pre><code class="coffeescript">
 # Continued from the previous example...

+# In this example, Oraculum is our factory.

+# Create a mixin that invokes @model.quack on render
+Oraculum.defineMixin 'AutoQuack.ViewMixin', {

+  # Depended mixins can be configured directly on the current mixin definition
+  mixinOptions:
+    # Configure the behavior of EventedMethod.Mixin to fire events on render
+    eventedMethods:
+      render: {}

+  # Mixinitialize will get invoked after the object is constructed
+  mixinitialize: ->
+    # Simply map our new render event to our custom behavior
+    @on 'render:after', @_autoQuack, this

+  _autoQuack: ->
+    @model.quack()

+}, mixins: [
+  'EventedMethod.Mixin'
+]

 # Create a simple view to render one of our models
 Oraculum.extend 'View', 'Item.View', {
   tagName: 'li' # understood by Backbone.View